ruticejp/SecondsInWindows11Tasktray/README_english.md

 > **📝 Supplementary Information**
 > During initial execution or with new user profiles, the registry value may not exist.
 In such cases, the script automatically recognizes the state as "do not display seconds" and operates appropriately.

-## ⚙️ Standard Setting Method When No Policy Restrictions
+## ⚙️ Standard Setting Method for Personal/Home PCs

-In environments without organizational policy restrictions, you can configure settings through the following steps:
+In environments without organizational domain/Group Policy restrictions (personal PCs, home PCs, PCs not joined to Active Directory or Azure AD, etc.), you can configure settings through the following steps:

 1. 🖱️ **Right-click Start button** → Open "Settings"
 2. 👤 **Select "Personalization"** from the left menu